Can I Sue a Nursing Home for Harming My Loved One?

 Nursing Home Neglect Lawyers Advocate for Elder Abuse Victims

-The nursing home neglect lawyers at Colson Hicks Eidson have a national reputation for success with complex personal injury claims.
-We have the resources and ability to handle claims involving widespread elder abuse and neglect.
-Our attorneys work with medical experts and industry officials to determine the exact nature of the conditions at negligent care homes.
-We can help you hold the facility and/or the staff accountable for the harm and distress they caused your family.
+Our team has a reputation for success in handling personal injury cases throughout the country and has handled highly-publicized cases against nursing homes.
+We have the resources necessary to pursue complex nursing home claims.
+Our attorneys work with medical experts to determine the exact nature of the conditions at nursing homes where there has been negligent care.
+We can help you hold the facility and/or the staff accountable for the harm and distress they caused your relative and your family.

 What Are Common Types of Nursing Home Negligence and Abuse?

-- Medical malpractice.
-Most nursing home residents require some level of medical care or medication; the staff are responsible for providing necessary treatment and for administering drugs correctly and on time.
-Failure to treat injuries, illnesses or other conditions may also constitute medical malpractice.
+- Medical malpractice: Most nursing home residents require some level of medical care or medication; the staff is responsible for providing necessary treatment and for administering drugs correctly and on time.
+Failure to treat injuries, illnesses, or other conditions may also constitute medical malpractice:

 What Are the Warning Signs of Nursing Home Abuse and Neglect?

 Often, elderly residents may be unable or unwilling to report poor conditions, especially if abusive staff threaten or intimidate them.
 Therefore, family members should remain alert for even small warning signs of negligence when visiting loved ones.
 These may include:

 - Bedsores: One of the most common red flags associated with nursing home negligence, bedsores are lesions that develop on the skin due to uninterrupted pressure for a prolonged period of time.
 In nursing homes, bedsores are especially a risk for residents who are unable to stand or move without assistance.
 Staff should help residents adjust their positions frequently to avoid these pressure ulcers.

 - Sudden weight loss and/or signs of dehydration: Weight loss can be a sign of malnutrition; along with extreme thirst, this is a sign that staff is not providing adequate care or supervision.